 Of course, not all developers will be hopping on the ray-tracing bandwagon.
 There are those who still prefer our pixelated past and for a good reason — arcade games are growing in popularity among gamers, especially those longing for the nostalgia of a different era.
 Don’t believe it?
 New releases like Super Smash Bros.
 Ultimate beg to differ.
 This classic won’t digress too much from the previous games in its series.
 It’s set to keep the basics the same.
 But as the sixth release, Smash Bros.
 Ultimate will keep players on its toes with new abilities, characters, and stages.

 It isn’t only wistful video game developers longing for the early 80s who are hopping on the arcade bandwagon.
 Casino game developers have started to do it as well.
-Although this isn’t an entirely new thing, we’re beginning to see classically-styled games like Starburst Slots from Wink Bingo come back into fashion in a big way, with more players becoming interested in this throwback — and it does have its perks.
+Although this isn’t an entirely new thing, we’re beginning to see classically-styled games come back into fashion in a big way, with more players becoming interested in this throwback — and it does have its perks.
 Though Starburst offers a bit of the old school with a traditional space-themed slot game, they do this in a new way.
 Ultra-modern graphics are combined with two exciting bonus rounds as well as scatter and wild symbols, keeping players interested, activated and coming back for more.